-For information about the vehicle's maximum load capacity, see Vehicle Load Limits \$\dip 207\$.
+For information about the vehicle's maximum load capacity, see Vehicle Load Limits ⇔ 184.
 When calculating the GVWR with a trailer attached, the trailer tongue weight must be included as part of the weight the vehicle is carrying.

-Maximum Trailer Weight Rating
+Maximum Trailer Weight

 The maximum trailer weight rating is calculated assuming the tow vehicle has a driver, a front seat passenger, and all required trailering equipment.
-This value represents the heaviest trailer the vehicle can tow, but it may be necessary to reduce the trailer weight to stay within the GCW, GVWR, maximum trailer tongue load, or GAWR-RR for the vehicle.
+Weight of additional optional equipment, passengers, and cargo in the tow vehicle must be subtracted from the trailer weight rating.